-Another 92,000 are projected to die from the virus over roughly the next three weeks, according to an ensemble forecast published by the Centers for Disease Control and Prevention.
+Another 92,000 could die from the virus over roughly the next three weeks, according to an ensemble forecast published by the Centers for Disease Control and Prevention.

-The numbers are scary and reflect what public health experts have repeatedly warned: While the end is in sight -- with the help of ongoing Covid-19 vaccinations -- the nation is still facing challenging times ahead.
+The numbers are scary and reflect what public health experts have repeatedly warned: While the end is in sight – with the help of ongoing Covid-19 vaccinations – the nation still faces challenging times ahead.

 Currently, more than 130,300 people are hospitalized with the virus, according to data from the COVID Tracking Project.

 In Pennsylvania, officials said the number of hospitalizations are nearing double the peak experienced during spring.
-Louisiana's governor said earlier this week the state was seeing a "huge spike" in infections and hospitalizations.
-And in Arizona, officials reported Tuesday record-high Covid-19 hospitalization and ICU numbers.
+Louisiana’s governor said earlier this week the state was seeing a “huge spike” in infections and hospitalizations.
+And in Arizona, officials on Tuesday reported record-high Covid-19 hospitalization and ICU numbers.

-Hundreds of thousands of infections are added to the country's tally every single day, with the US adding more than 3 million new reported infections since the start of the month.
+Hundreds of thousands of infections are added to the country’s tally every single day, with the US adding more than three million new reported infections since the start of the month.